gramps-project/gramps-web-docs/docs/install_setup/users.md

 ```

 The `COMMAND` can be `add` or `delete`.
 Use `--help` for `[ARGS]` to show the syntax and possible configuration options.

+### Approving self-registered users

+When a user self-registers, they are not granted immediate access.
+An email is sent to the tree owner about the new user registration and the user is sent an email request to confirm their email address.
+Successfully confirming their email address changes their role from `unconfirmed` to `disabled`.
+While the user account is in either of those two roles, the user cannot log in.
+The tree owner must review the user's request and assign the user an appropriate role before they are allowed to log in.